-This creamy chickpea curry is like a golden sunset.
+This creamy chickpea and beef strips curry is like a golden sunset.
 Filled to the brim with bright veggies and bathed in a deliciously rich tomato-based sauce, we reckon this beaming bowl will add the spice you never knew you needed to your night.

 The quantities provided above are averages only.